GoogleCloudPlatform/cloud-debug-python/README.md

 # Python Cloud Debugger Agent

-Google [Cloud Debugger](https://cloud.google.com/debugger/) for Python 2.7 and 3.7 (experimental support)
+Google [Cloud Debugger](https://cloud.google.com/debugger/) for Python 2.7, and with experimental support for Python 3.6, Python 3.7 and Python 3.8.

 ## Overview